 As far as research is concerned, my main areas of interest are concerned with the computational complexity of algebraic structures; see here for some more information about the research in the department and, for more details about my own research (such as my research interests, a list of my publications and the names of those people I have been lucky enough to collaborate with) see the links in the menu bar on the right.

-As far as my teaching is concerned, I have taught a number of courses over the years.
-My main teaching interests at present concern the theoretical aspects of Computer Science and, in particular, how to motivate our students to appreciate the need for studying such subjects.
-For some information about my current teaching, see the link in the menu bar on the right.
+As far as my teaching was concerned, I taught a wide range of different courses over the years.
+My main teaching interests for much of my career concerned the theoretical aspects of Computer Science and, in particular, how to motivate our students to appreciate the need for studying such subjects.
+For some information about the teaching I undertook, see the link in the menu bar on the right.

 If you want to get in touch then my postal and e-mail addresses are included at the top of this page.
-If you don't know me and want to send me an e-mail then please read the information about e-mailing me here first; following the simple suggestions I've included there will greatly increase your chance of getting a reply!
+If you don't know me and want to send me an e-mail then please read the information about e-mailing me here first; following the simple suggestions I've included on that page will greatly increase your chance of getting a reply!

-Please note that there have been occasions recently where someone has e-mailed me and the e-mail has not arrived at my end.
+I am afraid that I no longer reply to people who ignore information such as that provided in the preceding paragraph; on the other hand, I am happy to reply to genuine and appropriate messages.
+Please note, however, that there have been occasions recently where someone has e-mailed me and the e-mail has not arrived at my end.
 There are some general tips on the page about e-mailing me to try and avoid this but I am afraid that these do not cover all cases.
 If you e-mail me and I don't reply for a while then there is a real possibility that your e-mail has not arrived.

 Please note: I believe that all the images used on my web pages are in the public domain and that there are no problems with copyright.
 However, if you believe that there are any issues in that respect, please do feel free to contact me and draw them to my attention.